Hit Them With Your Best Shot: How Much to Offer on a Short Sale

 Snyder says a seller will list their short sale at their starting price and evaluate it approximately every two weeks.
 If there’s little to no activity, they’ll adjust it down.
 If it’s still not selling, there will be “a pretty standard two-week reduction.
 So you’re feeling out the market with the pricing.”

 Just because the seller has set an asking price doesn’t mean the listing agent has done their due diligence, so it’s on you as the buyer and your agent to complete your own comprehensive research.
-According to Snyder:

-“Often with short sale listings, they’re not completely thorough, so they don’t have the dates and the years of the different upgrades and updates.”
+According to Snyder, “Often with short sale listings, they’re not completely thorough, so they don’t have the dates and the years of the different upgrades and updates.”
 This means a short sale could require more due diligence on the buyer’s behalf.

 Once your agent shows you a CMA, it’s time to go see the short sale in person.
 This is the opportunity to get a close look at the home and check out what condition it’s in.

-Word to the wise: Offering the seller’s full asking price won’t necessarily give you a better chance of getting the lender’s approval if the home is listed for lower than fair-market value.
+Word to the wise: Offering the seller’s full asking price won’t necessarily give you a better chance of getting the lender’s approval if the home is listed for lower than fair market value.
 A better strategy is to order an appraisal, and then offer an accurate fair-market value price.

 Fine-tuning your best offer

 If it appears to be worth the expense, it’s not a bad idea to have a contractor check out the home to identify needed repairs and give a ballpark estimate of what they might cost.
-This is very important information to know because short sales are typically sold as-is, without any help from the seller (or the lender) to cover repair costs.
+This is very important information because short sales are typically sold as-is, without any help from the seller (or the lender) to cover repair costs.

 You can convey these results in the proposal to the bank to support the offer price.
 “We’re supplying that justification because the bank isn’t coming out and looking at the home itself.
 It’s relying on the listing agent, and if the listing agent didn’t do a thorough evaluation of what would need to be done, it’s not necessarily a reasonable number for a buyer,” says Snyder.